Finding a Family Doctor

 - Ask a friend if their doctor is accepting new patients

-- Use the “Find a Doctor” service of the College of Physicians and Surgeons of Ontario to locate a doctor in your area.
-Call 1-800-268-7096 ext 626.
+- Use the “Find a Doctor” service of the College of Physicians and Surgeons of Ontario to locate a doctor in your area at 1-800-268-7096 ext 626

 You may have difficulty finding a doctor in your area who takes patients.
 You may need to go to a walk-in medical clinic, which is staffed by doctors and nurses.
 Family doctors usually require that you make an appointment.